 GRE/GMAT | A few universities ask for GRE or GMAT scores, while several universities do not have this requirement.
 The universities that do not have standardized test score requirements usually require some professional experience. |

-The demand for candidates who have completed their Masters in Educational Leadership is increasing.
+The demand for candidates who have completed their Master’s in Educational Leadership is increasing.
 As the demand increases, so does the cost of the programs.
-While the investment made in this field is worthwhile and rewarding, it might be difficult for students to pay for tuition and fees.
-But students shouldn’t give up entirely just because of the cost factor as help is available.
-Many ways help students pay in-part or in whole for the Masters in Educational Leadership programs.
-Here are a few ways that students can pay for online masters in educational; leadership programs:
+While investing in this field is worthwhile and rewarding, it might be difficult for students to pay tuition and fees.
+However, students should not give up entirely because of the cost factor, as help is available.
+Financial aid can help them pay in part or in whole for the Master’s in Educational Leadership programs.
+Here are a few ways students can pay for online master’s in educational leadership programs:

 The grant is a gift-based financial aid.
 Students need not pay them back.
 Grant is awarded to students based on their merit, research project, or financial situation.